 - Are they most comfortable in a rural, urban, or suburban environment?

-2. Encourage academic excellence—but don’t push it
+Encourage academic excellence—but don’t push it

-3. Get your financial facts straight
+Get your financial facts straight

 Now is the time to begin discussing how you’ll pay for college if you haven’t already.
 You need to have an honest conversation about how you as parents will help with college, if you can at all.
 As painful as this discussion can be for all involved, the earlier you have it, the more time your child has to explore scholarship opportunities and build an attractive scholarship profile.
-Top grades, extracurricular involvement, and volunteer service are attractive to many scholarship committees.
-If needed, your child can apply for part-time jobs and begin saving money for college too.
+Good grades, extracurricular involvement, and volunteer service are good eligibility boosters.
+If needed, your teen can apply for part-time jobs and begin saving money for college too.

 Knowing your EFC can help you make sound college choices.
 “If you have a high EFC, you may be shocked to learn that many colleges won’t give merit scholarships to your student.
 So your students will need to target a different, less elite type of college for merit aid,” Nesbit says.
 Alternatively, if your EFC is low, your student may be eligible for significant financial aid.
 In that case, the actual cost for your child to attend a pricey private college may be far less than the list price—and in some cases, less than the cost of a public university.

 Fit in extracurricular fun

 Sports, music, theater, and other extracurricular activities aren’t only great stress-busters—they’re a good way to gain experience and attract collegiate interest.
 “Many colleges and universities are looking for students who demonstrate leadership or passion, so it’s better to focus your energy on a couple of activities where you will shine, as opposed to trying to be in a dozen different things,” Dempsey says.
 “If you already have specific schools in mind, browse their admission websites and materials to see what they look for and how heavily they weigh things like volunteer work and leadership roles.”